SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 Top CentOS Alternatives For Programmers in 2024

-SAS (Serial Attached SCSI) Drives
+What is SAS (Serial Attached SCSI) Drives?

 This type of drive connects to the disk drive through a point-to-point interface.
 Admins typically use it on higher-end servers and workstations.
 SAS functions on a dual-port and offers higher capacity.
 In case of any controller failure in SAS drives, the redundancy remains high with uninterrupted performance.